 At Help Scout, we use Trello to create “boards” your whole team can access and contribute to with great customer feedback.
 It’s a clear process ensuring that no helpful insights slip through the cracks.
-We already have a more detailed post about creating a strong workflow for managing feedback, but here’s the gist:
+Here’s the system:

 - Create boards within Trello titled “Product Ideas” (feature requests), “Up Next” (what’s being worked on) and “Roadmap” (what you plan to work on).